Apigee hybrid lets you manage APIs on-premises, on Google Cloud Platform (GCP), or a mix of both:

 Support your multi‑cloud strategy

-Balancing cost and performance may lead you to a multi-cloud strategy.
+Balancing cost and performance may lead you to a hybrid strategy.

-Whether you are just exploring different cloud providers or have already chosen a multi-cloud strategy, your API management platform should give you the flexibility you need.
-Host and manage enterprise-grade Hybrid gateways across your clouds of choice.
+Whether you are just exploring different cloud providers or have already chosen a hybrid strategy, your API management platform should give you the flexibility you need.
+Host and manage enterprise-grade hybrid gateways across your data center, Google Cloud Platform, or both.

-Apigee hybrid consists of a management plane maintained by Apigee in the cloud and a runtime plane that you install into Kubernetes on-premises or in a cloud-managed Kubernetes provider.
-In addition, both planes use Google Cloud Platform services, as the following image shows:
+Apigee hybrid consists of a management plane maintained by Google and a runtime plane that you install into Kubernetes on-premises or on GCP.
+Both planes use Google Cloud Platform services, as the following image shows:

-- Apigee-run management plane: A set of services hosted in the cloud and maintained by Apigee.
-These services include the Edge UI, management API, and analytics.
+- Apigee-run management plane: A set of services hosted in the cloud and maintained by Google.
+These services include the UI, management API, and analytics.